 Great for: Huge selection of Swedish specialities

-TotallySwedish is a bit more expensive than Ikea when it comes to the most typical Swedish products like Kalles Kaviar, but they do have a huge selection of products that you won’t find anywhere else in the UK.
+TotallySwedish is a bit more expensive than Ikea for the most typical Swedish products like Kalles Kaviar.
+Still, they have a huge selection of products that you won’t find anywhere else in the UK.

 Addresses (two stores in London): 32 Crawford Street, W1H 1LS AND 66 Barnes High Street, SW13 9LD

 Great for: Making an affordable Scandi style dinner at home.